yochaigal/cairn/wip/2e/setting-seeds.md

 ### Build the Map

+#### Stage One

 - On a flat sheet of paper draw a circle.
 This is the Heart of your adventure site.
 - Roll 4d12 and write the results around the circle as if it were a clock face.
 Ignore any duplicates.
-- Roll on the [Path Types](#path-types) table and draw the results, starting with the earliest "hour" on the clock face.
+- Starting with the earliest "hour" on the clock face, roll on the [Path Types](#path-types) table and draw the results.
-  - Denote the path type as R (Road), T (Trail) and W (Wilderness)
-  - Draw the path's individual _Features_ according to the [Legend](#legend) below.
-- Roll on the [POIs] table and draw the results at the terminus of each path.
-  - If a Barrier is rolled, note that the path cuts through the region's border terrain.
+  - If a Barrier was rolled, note that the path cuts through the region's border terrain.

-- For each POI, roll on the [Path Types](#path-types) table as before and draw the results.
-Ignore Dead Ends.
+#### Stage Two
-- Starting with the Heart, roll on the appropriate table for each POI.
+- Starting with the Heart, roll on the [POIs] table and draw the results at the terminus of each path.
   - The **Heart** is always a **Settlement** of some kind.
 It isn't necessarily the largest or most important place in the setting, but it should be significant to the region's history.

-  -
+#### Stage Three

+- Select any POI _except_ for those at Dead Ends.
+Roll on the [Path Types](#path-types) table again, and connect each POI to at least one other (except for Dead Ends).
+If a Chain was previously rolled, the next connecting path to that POI is also a Chain of the same path type.
 - Number each POI, starting with the Heart.

 > We can assume that all paths are one Watch long for this procedure, but if you'd like to make them longer, make sure to place more POIs along the way!